emacsorphanage/fancy-battery/README.md

 `fancy-battery-discharging` to change the status colours used by the default mode line format.

-Customize `fancy-battery-mode-line` to use your own mode line format for Fancy Battery Mode.
+Set `fancy-battery-show-percentage` to a non-nil value to show the load percentage instead of the remaining time.
+To use an entirely different format, customize `fancy-battery-mode-line`.
 See [Mode Line Format][] for documentation of the format, and take a look at `fancy-battery-default-mode-line` to see how the default value is built.

 Customize `mode-line-misc-info` and `mode-line-format` to change the position at which the battery status appears in the mode line.
 Typically it's at the very